weixingnie/geog458-air_traffic/README.md

 how traffic control tower being placed and built in the USA.
 To construct a good map, we use QGIS softwares to provide the extra access for webmap.
 Moreover, it shows that most of the US airports had an non-equal density of air traffic distribution.
+On this map, we are also break the airports traffic numbers in range of 35 --- 0.
+A choropleth layer is created to show the color palette according to states.
+Such a mechanics benefits the easy look at the distribution across the US continents.